Non-signaling boxes and quantum logics: Introduction

+In parallel, we study properties of $(2, 2)$-box world with the set of states restricted to the so-called ``classically correlated boxes''.
+We show that the resulting logical structure, contrary to the intuition, is exactly the same as the logical structure of unrestricted $(2, 2)$-box world.
+Consequently, ``classically correlated boxes'' are not ``classical''.

+In Section \ref{sec:embedding-box-world} we show how the so-called ``non-local'' states are responsible for peculiarities of (2,2)-box world logic.
+Final remarks can be found in Section~\ref{sec:conclusions}.

 All computations where performed using Wolfram Mathematica.
-For a reference the notebook can be found in a \verb$git$ repository: see Ref.~\onlinecite{gitrepo}.
-We emphasize that we relay on exact symbolic methods provided by Mathematica.
+For a reference the notebook can be found in a \verb$git$ repository: see Ref.~\cite{gitrepo}.
+We emphasize that we rely on the exact symbolic methods provided by Mathematica.
 Presented results \emph{are not} based on any numerical calculations.

-Although we mention CHSH-like inequalities (and, in particular, violation of Tsirelson bound) several times, being acquainted with them is not essential for understanding of this paper.
-Thus for sake of compactness, we do not provide introduction to this topic.
-Reader unfamiliar with this notion can easily find many references, among multitude of choices we recommend e.g.\ Ref.~\onlinecite{streater2007lost,griffiths2011quantum} or the original paper of Clauser, Horne, Shimony, Holt\cite{clauser1969proposed}.
-Finally, whenever we use ``clearly'', ``easily follows'', etc.\ we mean that the fact is either obvious or can be easily verified using computer (i.e.\ involves a lot of combinatorics or checking all possibilities from some big, but finite set).
+Finally, whenever we use ``clearly'', ``easily follows'', etc.\ we mean that the fact is either obvious or can be easily verified using a computer, i.e.\ involves a lot of combinatorics or exhaustive check over some large, but finite set.